nickmatsnev/ddd/snippets/circular-shift-of-a-number.md

 ## Algorithm

 1. Shift the number and put the result in the `shiftedNumber` variable.
 If we look at `shiftedNumber`'s binary representation, we'll notice that first `shiftOffset` number of bits will be set to 0.
-Indeed:
+Indeed:<br><br>
 100 >> 1 -> 010
 111 >> 1 -> 011
 10111 >> 2 -> 00101
 2. During the shift in step 1, we have lost the `shiftOffset` number of bits as they got shifted out on the right end.
 To make our shift circular we have to get them back in the final number.
-To achieve this, we move the given number to the left so that the `rightDroppedBits` contains only bits that were lost in the previous step.
+To achieve this, we move the given number to the left so that the `rightDroppedBits` contains only bits that were lost in the previous step.<br>
 For example, if we shift 1000011 to the right by 3 places, we lose 011.
 To save them, we have to turn 1000011 into 011.
 In order to achieve this we shift the given number to the left by 7 - 3 = 4 places.
 3. To get the final number we combine the shifted number's binary representation with the bits that were dropped.
 To do this we apply bitwise OR on `shiftedNumber` and `rightDroppedBits`.
 After it, the zero bits we got in step 1 will be replaced by the dropped bits, others will stay intact.
 4. Output the final number's binary representation.